davidalovell/studio/tickler.md

 # Tickler

 ## Setup
+### Patchbay
-- Connect mono output of mixer to OP-1/Isms in via patchbay
+- Connect mono output of mixer to inputs of OP-1/Isms via patchbay
 - Connect Tascam recorder to patchbay
 - Connect OM-1 to patchbay
 - Connect SvO system to patchbay